rob-coaching/js-dates-fullstack-guide/README.md

 Event.find({ dateStart: strDateFilter })
 ```

 But usually that is not the case.
-Events usually have a start & end TIME as well.
+Events usually have a TIME as well.

 In case we also store the TIME of the events in the database, this simple method above will not work.